kekko3d/Sim-to-real-robotic-leg-viritual-simulation/README.md

 The main goal of this project is to get familiar with the reinforcement learning paradigm in the context of robotic systems.
 In particular, the work is based on sim-to-real transfer tasks, leveraging a physics simulator to model the real setup in order to safely train a Reinforcement Learning agent before deploying it on the real-world environment.
 In addition, it is implemented a uniform domain randomization of dynamics parameters (e.g. masses, friction coefficients), a popular SOTA strategy to learn robust policies that transfer well to the target domain.

+Course Topics:

+● Artificial Intelligence: historical definition, brief overview, modern definition and current role of machine and deep learning.
+● Overview of fundamental knowledge of probability.
+● Generative and discriminative methods.
+● Perceptron. - Artificial Neural Networks.
+● Support Vector Machines.
+● Kernel functions.
+● Active learning.
+● Convolutional Neural Networks.
+● Stochastic Gradiant Descent.
+● Batch Normalization.
+● Generative Adversarial Networks.
+● Recurrent Neural Networks.
+● Learning theory.
+● Data bias.

+A.Y.
+2021/22

+All credits to the professor of the course Barbara Caputo, and the TAs.

+##[map to the code]#]

 Each directory contains the implementation of a different algorithm.